Lisa Lockhart

-Lisa Lockhart (born November 11, 1965) is an American professional rodeo cowgirl who specializes in barrel racing.
+Lisa Lockhart (née Schillinger; born November 11, 1965) is an American professional rodeo cowgirl who specializes in barrel racing.
 In 2006, 2008, 2012, and 2013, she won the Canadian barrel racing championship at the Canadian Finals Rodeo (CFR).
 In 2014, 2016, and 2023, she won the Average at the National Finals Rodeo (NFR).

 Life

 Lockhart was born on November 11, 1965, in Wolf Point, Montana.
 She started riding at six years old with a pony.
 Her two sisters were key in drawing her into competition.
 Lockhart graduated from Montana State University.
 She then turned her amateur career into a professional one.

 Career

 Lockhart joined the Women's Professional Rodeo Association (WPRA) in 1993.
 In addition to being a three-time NFR Average Champion, she has the second most qualifications to the NFR with 18, with Charmayne James and Sherry Cervi tied for first with 19 each.
 She is in 8th place for most money won at an NFR with $151,731 in 2016.
 For WPRA Career Earnings Leaders through 2018, she is second only to Sherry Cervi with $2,425,713.
 She is also a three-time winner of The American Rodeo.

 Lockhart is in the top four fastest NFR Average times ever recorded to date as follows: